paul12345942952/pytris/README.md

 # PyTris
 A simplified Version of Tetris done in Python.

-This Project is not yet finished, please be patient, as i am writing this in my free time.
+This Project is not yet finished, please be patient, as I am writing this in my free time.

 ## Prerequisites
 To run this program you need to install pygame: